mahume/train-scheduler/README.md

 4. Enter arrival frequency of Train
 5. Click Submit to add information to database and populate chart

-## Built with
+## Technologies

+Built using using core front-end technologies.
+Basic structure using HTML5.
+Layout and styling done with Bootstrap4's grid system and CSS3.
+Functionality is written with a combination of jQuery and vanilla JavaScript.
+Data storage is done using Firebase.

 - HTML5
 - CSS3
   - Bootstrap 4
 - JavaScript
   - jQuery
-    - Database
 - Firebase

 ## Authors